-In addition to classification based approaches, regression based prediction schemes have been employed in different domain areas (Eng et al. 2014; Kazemi and Sullivan 2014; Cherkassky and Ma 2004; Chen and Yu 2014; Balachandran et al. 2016; Quan et al. 2014; Yadav et al. 2016).
-Eng et al. (2014) used random forest regression algorithm to predict host tropism of influenza A virus proteins with an accuracy above 96 %.
+Regression based prediction schemes have been employed in different domain areas (Eng et al. 2014; Kazemi and Sullivan 2014; Cherkassky and Ma 2004; Chen and Yu 2014; Balachandran et al. 2016; Quan et al. 2014; Yadav et al. 2016).
+Eng et al. (2014) used random forest regression algorithm to predict host tropism of influenza A virus proteins with an accuracy above 96%.
 Similarly, ensemble of regression trees were employed to perform face alignment for real-time applications (in one millisecond) by Kazemi and Sullivan (2014).
-Support vector machine based regression (SVR) has been used for wind speed prediction by Chen and Yu (2014).
-Balachandran et al. (2016) have also used SVR to create an adaptive ML model to aid the design of a new materials with desired elastic properties and enhanced long-term performance using minimum number of iterations.
+SVR has been used for wind speed prediction by Chen and Yu (2014).
 ANN based regression has been studied by Quan et al. (2014) to yield short term load prediction of electrical power systems based on wind power forecasting.
 Yadav et al. (2016) have employed ANN based regression for forecasting solar radiation.